gardinbe/unify-cms/readme.md

 2. Install yarn: `npm i -g yarn`
 3. Navigate to the root of this project
 4. Install all dependencies: `yarn install`

+## How to use

+If you want to use Unify with your application, you'll need to create a build of it.
+To do this:

+1. Ensure you've installed the project, as per **[Installation](#installation)**
+2. Navigate to the root of the project
+3. Run `yarn build`

+This will produce a build of the CMS at `[project-root]/build`.
+You can then copy/move this build to an existing project to integrate it.

+Once this is done, you'll need to install the dependencies for it:

+4. Navigate to the newly-created build
+5. Install the dependencies: `yarn install`
+6. Launch the CMS with `yarn start`

 ## Terminologies